-However, there’s another side to this coin: your own employees.
+However, there’s another side to this coin: your employees.
 Ultimately, keeping data secure involves a partnership between your company and the CSP.
-Your employees need to be educated in how to securely access and use the cloud services.
+Your employees need to be educated on how to access and use cloud services securely.
 One simple mistake, such as jotting a password down on a piece of paper, could lead to a data breach.

-You may also discover that you lack security personnel with a deep familiarity in cloud-based applications.
+You may also discover that you lack security personnel with deep familiarity with cloud-based applications.
 This will need to be addressed via training, hiring more staff, or more creative solutions.

 On a more positive front, cloud services tend to be streamlined for easy and intuitive use.
 Most of these programs and services are straightforward to teach and learn.
 Some CSPs even offer training demos and troubleshooting during the transition phase.
 Finally, if there is a security error, you can reach out to the CSP for help in identifying and correcting the problem.